Derrick Coleman (American football): Personal life

 In January 2014, Coleman was featured in a widely praised commercial for Duracell batteries.
 The commercial inspired twin sisters Riley and Erin Kovalcik, who also wear hearing aids, to write him a letter of support.
 After exchanging letters, Coleman and Duracell decided to invite the Kovalcik family to watch the Super Bowl XLVIII in person on February 2, 2014.

-Coleman is a Christian and has spoken about his faith, saying, "I always say that God blessed me this morning and I can do what I do."

-Legal incidents

 On October 15, 2015, Coleman was reportedly driving his Dodge Ram erratically in Bellevue, Washington.
-After accelerating to over 60 mph, he slammed into the back of another vehicle, injuring 56-year old driver Kristopher Fine.
-It is alleged that Coleman fled the scene of the accident on foot but was spotted and detained by police within 10 minutes.
+It is alleged that Coleman fled the scene on foot but was spotted and detained by police within 10 minutes.
 Police reported that Coleman claimed to have smoked spice, a synthetic form of marijuana, about an hour prior to the incident.
 On October 6, 2016, he pled guilty to vehicular assault and hit-and-run charges.
 On October 15, 2016, he was ordered to carry out 240 hours of community service and was required to be under community supervision for 12 months.
 Under the agreement, he was also required to pay the victim restitution and property damages.
-After being sentenced, Coleman was notified that should he sign with a team in the NFL, he would be required to serve a four-game suspension, which indeed later commenced on October 14, 2016.
+In the NFL, Coleman served a four-game suspension which commenced on October 14, 2016.